dhoer/chef-ghostdriver/README.md

 This cookbook installs and configures PhantomJS GhostDriver (https://github.com/detro/ghostdriver) as a standalone server or selenium-grid node.
+PhantomJS is set to v1.9.8 in this cookbook.

-`## Requirements
+## Requirements

 - Chef 11.6.0 (includes a built-in registry_key resource) or higher